Nietzschean Zionism: Theodor Herzl

-Buber
+Martin Buber

 Martin Buber, who is claimed to be responsible for incorporating Friedrich Nietzsche into German Zionism, thought that Nietzsche portrayed the role of an individual able to create and go beyond himself.
 This he believed to be necessary for the Jewish renaissance.
 The two thousand years of the Jewish diaspora, Buber maintained, transformed physical energy into spiritual energy within the Jews.
-The essential drive of the Jewish renaissance was to release the spiritual energy–something that Nietzsche wrote extensively on, believing that conserving the spirit internalizes one's instincts which are then turned against oneself.
+The essential drive of the Jewish renaissance was to release the spiritual energy—something that Nietzsche wrote extensively on, believing that conserving the spirit internalizes one's instincts which are then turned against oneself.
 Nietzsche thought the correct action to take after de-spiritualization is to advance one's aesthetic drive.
 This, in turn, was a consequence of the Jewish renaissance.
 In relation to Buber, he created an exhibition of contemporary Jewish art.
 Buber's vision emphasized the notion of reconciling the Jewish people to a life of creativeness, happiness, and healthiness.
 These values that Buber believed in may have been influenced by Friedrich Nietzsche's aesthetic work The Birth of Tragedy.
 Buber was well aware that Nietzsche used the philosopher Arthur Schopenhauer to mold his authentic self; likewise, Buber used Nietzsche for the same reason.
 Buber, after reaching and understanding the personal authenticity that Nietzsche extensively emphasized, jettisoned the philosopher from his life, as Buber believed that for one to grow truly fond of Nietzsche one must desert him.

 Chaim Weizmann

 Chaim Weizmann, leader of the Zionist movement and future first president of the State of Israel, was influenced by the writings of Friedrich Nietzsche, believing that the Jews lacked power and seeing in Zionism a phenomenon that would steer the Jews toward power and freeing themselves.
-Whether Weizmann's intention was conscious or not, his ideas relate to Nietzsche's idea of Übermensch.
-Although he believed that the Jews contained sufficient intellect to understand and incorporate the writings of Nietzsche into their lives, Weizmann believed this could not be done by all people.
+Whether Weizmann's intention was conscious or not, his ideas relate to Nietzsche's ideal of the Übermensch.
+Although he believed that the Jews contained sufficient intellect to understand and incorporate the writings of Nietzsche into their lives, Weizmann believed this could not be done on a mass-scale.